crotchetycrow/eng110_cloud_computing_with_AWS/documentation/ec2_setup.md

   - Choose the launch instance option
 - Select Ubuntu 18.04 (free tier)
 - Select t2 micro, it's a 3 page app doesn't need much.

 #### In configuring instance details select the following:

 - Number of Instance: 1
 - Default network
 - Select subnet default DevOpsStudent - default euw ending in 1a
 - Auto-assign public IP: Enable

 #### No changes to Storage - More than enough

 - Add tag eng110_jack (So we know that it belongs to me)

 #### Security Group:

 - Create a new Security Group
 - Name it "eng110_jack"
 - Give description
 - Two rules:
   - SSH with the source being 'My IP'
     - Give description (Office ip)
   - HTTP with source being 'Anywhere'
     - Give description "NGINX"
+  - Custom TCP with Port 3000 and source being 'Anywhere'
 - Review

 #### Launch:

     - Choose existing key pair:
       - eng119 | RSA

 ## Connecting to EC2

 - Click on instance
 - Connect (top right)
 - Click on SSH CLIENT